1) Why did we call it Gateway Marina?

 6) How will berthing rates compare with other marinas throughout the Fraser Coast?

-Berthing rates will be comparable to surrounding marinas, and with the addition of many new exciting amenities, it will make Gateway Marina Burnett Heads one of the most viable marinas for the boating community.
-Gateway Marina Burnett Heads will be affordable, accessible and convenient while offering a superior location and a safe harbour.
+Berthing rates will be comparable to surrounding marinas, and with the addition of many new exciting amenities, it will make The Gateway Burnett Heads one of the most viable marinas for the boating community.
+The Gateway Burnett Heads will be affordable, accessible and convenient while offering a superior location and a safe harbour.
 For a full list of rates, contact us now on the enquiries page.

 7) Will there be a special early bird berthing rate?